Niconico: Niconico.com

 In 2010, an English version was in the works.
 Furthermore, in April 2011, an English-language beta website (Niconico) was launched.
 Unlike the Japanese counterpart of Niconico (nicovideo.jp), Niconico.com hosted videos from YouTube, DailyMotion, and Niconico.
 Similar to the pre-2007 version of Niconico, users can view the hosted videos via a version of the Niconico player, complete with commenting and tagging systems.

 Niconico.com later introduced video upload and (for Premium users) live streaming functionalities.
 The site also simulcast select anime titles from June 2011.
 On October 14, 2011, Niconico announced a partnership with Funimation Entertainment to form Funico, to handle licensing of anime properties for streaming and home video.
-With the implementation of English language features into Nicovideo.jp, Niconico.com was retired on November 19, 2012, and now redirects to the Japanese website.
+With the implementation of English language features into Nicovideo.jp, Niconico.com was retired on November 19, 2012, and used to redirect to the Japanese website until late 2016.

 In March 2018, Niconico announced the end of English-language community services.

 In October and November 2018, DDoS attacks from outside Japan led to disconnected services for some areas outside the country to combat these attacks.

 In September 2019, the antenna shop "Niconico Douga Headquarters" was closed and its functions were consolidated into the new studio "Haresta" in Ikebukuro.